-- 5.3.3 Open interest (Article 14 of draft RTS 21a) - 56.
+- 90. In ESMA's view, there is little justification for amending the reference period for the calculation of deliverable supply for commodity derivatives other than agricultural commodity derivatives where no significant volatility in the available deliverable supply from one year to the other appears to have been identified. - 91.
+In contrast, ESMA appreciates that crops in agricultural products can be subject to high volatility due to weather conditions.
+It is therefore appropriate that the reference period for the determination of deliverable supply in agricultural commodity derivatives extends beyond the reference period used for the determination of deliverable supply in other commodity derivatives. - 92.
+ESMA has therefore amended Article 12 of draft RTS 21a products to specify that for agricultural commodity derivatives, the reference period used for the calculation of deliverable supply can range from one to five years. - 5.3.3 Open interest (Article 14 of RTS 21a) - 5.3.3.1 Analysis - 93.
 Under Article 12 of RTS 21, the open interest in a commodity derivative must be calculated by aggregating the number of lots that are outstanding on trading venues at a point in time.
-Based on experience, ESMA proposes to introduce three clarifications in the calculation of open interest in Article 14(1) of RTS 21a. - 57.
-Firstly, as position limits apply to commodity derivatives traded on a trading venue and EEOTC contracts, it is appropriate that the reference amount used for setting those limits also include open interest in EEOTC contracts, which is now spelled out in Article 14(1) of RTS 21a. - 58.
+Based on the experience gained with the methodology for position limits, ESMA considers it appropriate to introduce four clarifications in the calculation of open interest under Article 14(1) of RTS 21a. - 94.
+Firstly, as position limits apply to commodity derivatives traded on a trading venue and EEOTC contracts, the reference amount used for setting those limits should in ESMA's view also include open interest in EEOTC contracts, which is now spelled out in Article 14(1) of RTS 21a. - 95.
 Secondly, ESMA noted that the calculation of open interest was not harmonised across NCAs, with some NCAs referring to gross open interest and others to net open interest.
 In addition, different data sources were being used.
 To ensure a more harmonised approach to applying position limits, ESMA agreed with NCAs that the open interest should be calculated on a net basis, based on position reporting data.
 As the Level 1 text refers to the "net open interest" in a commodity derivative to assess whether that commodity derivative qualifies as critical or significant, it is appropriate that the same open interest calculation methodology applies to all commodity derivatives subject to position limits, including agricultural commodity derivatives.
 Furthermore, ESMA considers that the calculation of open interest based on position reporting data provides the most accurate and reliable figure while promoting convergence in the setting of position limits by NCAs.
-Article 14(1) of RTS 21a therefore clarifies that the net open interest in a commodity derivative must be determined based on position reporting data. - 59.
-Finally, whilst Article 12 of RTS 21 refers to the aggregation of the number of lots in a commodity derivative that are outstanding "at a point in time", this single reference point does not appear to allow to appropriately capture the trading characteristics of a commodity derivative, including potential seasonality effects or rapid changes in trading patterns.
-ESMA is therefore of the view that it would be more appropriate for the open interest to be calculated "over a representative period of time" which would depend on the characteristics of the commodity derivative.
-For instance, where trading in a commodity derivative is subject to seasonality effects, a sufficiently long period of time should be considered to remove this data bias.
-Where trading in a commodity derivative is in a rapid upward, or downward, phase, a shorter reference period may be more appropriate for the calculation of open interest to better capture market trends.
+Article 14(1) of RTS 21a therefore clarifies that the net open interest in a commodity derivative must be determined based on position reporting data.